-- Considering having a member of your executive team call your top 100 customers thanking them for coming in and to let them know that their next car wash, movie ticket, or a special promotional item is on you. - Send a personal email inviting your top guests to a special digital event, for example, an exclusive with the director paired with a 50% off movie tickets or a VIP exclusive digital trunk show with prizes. - Send a personalized note from the CEO thanking them for their purchase.
+- Considering having a member of your executive team call your top 100 customers thanking them for coming in and to let them know that their next meal is on you. - Send a personal email inviting your top guests to a special digital or dine-in event, for example, a sommelier wine tasting paired with a 50% off meal for two or a VIP exclusive trivia night with prizes. - Many reservation systems have enabled private links to special VIPs reservations that avoid lines and allow them to access limited capacity. - Send a personalized note from the CEO thanking them for their purchase. - If you are having trouble filling up capacity during slow times, allow VIPs to rent out the entire restaurant for a "social distance" party (in accordance with local guidelines).